mhelmore/openapi-cop/README.md

 </p>

 <p align="justify">
 The idea is to place the proxy between a client (e.g. a frontend app) and a web server to catch invalid requests or responses during development.
 Use this proxy locally or set it up in your development server.
-In production environments, use the silent flag to forward unmodified response bodies.
-In any case, validation headers are set that allow to trace down violations of your OpenAPI definition.
+In production environments, set the _silent_ flag to forward unmodified response bodies.
+In any case, validation headers are set that allow to trace down violations to your OpenAPI definition.
 </p>

 <p align="center">